tboy1337/dav2mkv/README.md

 FFmpeg can be installed using various package managers or directly from its website:

 #### Windows
-- Download the latest static build from [FFmpeg's official website](https://ffmpeg.org/download.html).
+- Download the latest static build from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/).
 - Extract the files and add the `bin` folder to your system's PATH.

 #### macOS